-Obviously I looked at him with big eyes and thought he consumed some kind of drugs or made a joke.
-But to my surprise he just continued with his calm voice “if you want to lead your pieces in the game of chess, you need to have a feeling for them”.
+Obviously, I looked at him with big eyes and thought he took some kind of drugs or made a joke.
+But to my surprise, he just continued with his calm voice “if you want to lead your pieces in the game of chess, you need to have a feeling for them”.

 I still was not really sure what was going on.
 Leading my pieces and getting a feeling for them?
-I thought chess was a rather brute force game, not some kind of esotheric “feel your pieces” thing.
-Still he did not give up on me and continued:
+I thought chess was a rather brute-force game, not some kind of esoteric “feel your pieces” thing.
+Still, he did not give up on me and continued:

 “The best way to get a feeling for your pieces is to talk to them.
 Before you make a move, just ask each piece how happy it is.
 The one which is most unhappy you will improve, until every piece you have is happy.”.

 I started to understand that it is no joke.
 My Coach wants me to talk to my wooden chess pieces.
 What will my classmates think of me?
 Playing chess I am already a big nerd, but talking to wooden pieces?
-They think I will be totally insane!
+They’ll think I am totally insane!

 Learn To Talk To Your Pieces

 In order to make a point my Coach started to set up a position and told me: now start to talk to each piece.
-Who is happy, who is unhappy?
-Reluctantly I started to ask one piece after another.
+Who is happy, and who is unhappy?
+Reluctantly, I started to ask one piece after another.

 Start Talking To Your Pieces Now

-The more you do it, the more natural it comes.
-At some point you will not have to actively ask your pieces, but you just feel bad for that poor rook standing on a1 not doing anything.
+The more you do it, the more naturally it comes.
+At some point, you will not have to actively ask your pieces, but you just feel bad for that poor rook standing on a1 not doing anything.
 You will automatically bring him into play!